AbdybaevAE/sectors/README.md

 ### Tricky moments:
+- If user do not accept agreement then it's impossible to send form.
+That is why all users that are sended form successfully have accepted agreement and I'm not gonna store user's agreement value in database.
 - Which logic must be implemented(UI side) when user selects non leaf sector?
 For example if I choose Food and Beverage, does it mean I have chosen all It's children automatically?
 ##### For current implementation I do not differ from choosing non leaf and leaf sectors.